Data Abstraction

 };

 Virtual inheritance is commonly implemented by introducing indirection to access data members of the virtual base class, in a manner similar to vtables and vtable pointers.
+Figure Figure 33 illustrates one possible implementation of the class hierarchy above with virtual inheritance.

 Static Analysis